tberg12/ocular/README.md

 Path of the directory where the line-extraction images should be read/written.
 If the line files exist here, they will be used; if not, they will be extracted and then written here.
 Useful if: 1) you plan to run Ocular on the same documents multiple times and you want to save some time by not re-extracting the lines, or 2) you use an alternate line extractor (such as Tesseract) to pre-process the document.
 If ignored, the document will simply be read from the original document image file, and no line images will be written.
 Default: Don't read or write line image files.

+* `-skipAlreadyTranscribedDocs`:
+If true, for each doc the outputPath will be checked for an existing transcription and if one is found then the document will be skipped.
+Default: false

 ##### Font Learning Options

 * `-updateFont`: